JunctionAt/JunctionPVP/Design.md

     Team stores list of players, as well as methods for adding/removing members, a chat color, and a score

-    (NYI) Players team is shown in the PvP zone using their nameplate color.
-Use scoreboards.
+    Players team is shown in the PvP zone using their nameplate color.
+Uses TagAPI.

 How to tell what team a player is on: